Single Parents Raising A Child Alone: How To Win At Single Parenting

 #5 Making time for self-care and tending to your mental health is sometimes tricky

 If you have ever listened to a flight attendant giving safety instructions on an airplane, you have probably heard them say to put your oxygen mask on before trying to assist someone else with theirs.
 As single parents, we often forget about ourselves.
 We take on the world's problems and take a bullet for our family, but we do not take the time to practice self-care.
+We always make sure that our child lives better than us, forgetting about ourselves along the way.
 This is a costly mistake.
 It simply is not possible to be the best parent you can if you are not your best self.
 To figure out where you rank on the self-care scale, ask yourself the following questions:

 Am I …